 McMillian started his modern sour with Averna but found it just wasn’t quite bitter enough.
-Adding a splash of Cynar, the Italian liqueur made with artichoke and 12 other herbs and plants, did the trick.
+Adding a splash of Cynar, the Italian liqueur made with artichoke and 12 other herbs and plants, was the intense solution.
 Cointreau lends the signature orange flavor, and lime juice keeps it tart.
 He serves it in a Collins glass over ice with a splash of soda, garnished with half an orange wheel for color and flavor.
 The drink is called the Jeez Louise, that less blasphemous exclamation of exasperation.

 “These drinks transcend generations; every generation exposed to them finds them compelling,” says McMillian.
 “Dinah Washington to Diana Krall, each generation interprets [these drinks] through the filter of what’s fashionable and popular.
 It’s a nifty little drink.”